lewagon/dotfiles/README.md

 $ cd dotfiles
 ```

 Open and edit the `[user]`'s section of the `gitconfig` file.
-When you're done, save these config (that's why you forked the repo) and pushed it on GitHub.
+When you're done, save these config (that's why you forked the repo) and push it on GitHub.

 ```bash
 $ git add gitconfig